AppleHolic/multiband_melgan/README.md

 It's an naive implementation of [Multi-band MelGAN: Faster Waveform Generation for High-Quality Text-to-Speech](https://arxiv.org/abs/2005.05106).

-#### Fix and complete implementation.
-Mobile example will be released together with my result of vocoder research.

 ### Goals

 - Comparable Quality with other vocoders